jakerieger/X-Engine/README.md

 After those two things are done, you just need to set `Game` as the startup project and build.

-> I may move to a Git Submodule system in the future, but this is not a project I'm releasing as open-source (as in licensed and contributable), so the ability for others to compile it is, in all honesty, *not* a consideration of mine. if you know how to use Visual Studio, getting this to run locally shouldn't be too difficult.
+> **Note:** I may move to a Git Submodule system in the future, but this is not a project I'm releasing as open-source (as in licensed and contributable), so the ability for others to compile it is in all honesty, *not* a consideration of mine.
+If you know how to use Visual Studio, getting this to run locally shouldn't be too difficult.

 ## Screenshots

 ![](Docs/ShadowMaps.png)
-> Shadow maps
+> Shadow Maps (Simple)